-Step 7 - (Optional/Recommended) Trim backing plate
+Step 6 - Trim backing plate

-While not necessary for installation, Essex recommends trimming the brake backing plate to allow the disc maximum airflow and to limit any reflective heat from the factory backing plate.
-A cutoff wheel makes quick work of it.
-Be sure to file the sharp edges.
+At a minimum, the lower side of the parking brake backing plate will need to be trimmed to allow the caliper/bracket to clear (see pics).
+A set of metal shears or a dremel will make quick work of the necessary trimming.
+While not necessary for installation, Essex recommends trimming the brake backing plate all the way around to allow the disc maximum airflow and to limit any reflective heat from the factory backing plate (see below).
+A cutoff wheel makes guick work of it.
+Be sure to file the sharp edges and maybe a little paint to prevent corrosion of the exposed edges.
 Note how a small piece is left to protect the ball joints from radiant heat.